 New York, NY 10022

-Who Should Attend: Senior business leaders in the legal profession, including Chief Legal Officers and General Counsel, Managing Partners, practice group leaders and C-Suite executives.
+Who Should Attend: Senior business leaders in the legal profession, including in-house counsel, law firm partners and executives.

-> Compliance Roundtable with Michael R. Butowsky, Of Counsel, Jones Day, Deborah Kaback, Chief Legal Officer, Oppenheimer Asset Management and Patrick Speice, Assistant General Counsel, Regulatory and Compliance, United States Steel Corporation
+> Compliance Roundtable with Ingrid Busson-Hall, Senior Director, Financial Regulation, Paypal, Michael R. Butowsky, Of Counsel, Jones Day, Deborah Kaback, Chief Legal Officer, Oppenheimer Asset Management and Patrick Speice, Assistant General Counsel, Regulatory and Compliance, U.S. Steel Corporation

 Scott Mozarsky, President, Legal Division, Bloomberg BNA